jimsalterjrs/sanoid/README.md

 + --compress <compression type>

-	Currently accepts gzip and lzo. lzo is fast and light on the processsor and is the default.
+	Currently accepted options: gzip, pigz-fast, pigz-slow, lzo (default) & none.
 If the selected compression method is unavailable on the source and destination, no compression will be used.

 + --source-bwlimit <limit t|g|m|k>